Yousif-Monsif/Document-Understanding-Invoice-to-Odoo/README.md

 ---

-## 🎥 Demo
-A short demo video showcasing the full automation flow is available on LinkedIn.
-(See LinkedIn post for the video demonstration.)

----

 ## 📎 Notes
 - This project is built for **learning and portfolio purposes**
 - Invoice data and ERP environment are used for demonstration only